HarHarLinks/matrix-webhook-receiver/README.md

 I will demonstrate how to interact with the app using `curl` since that makes it obvious what is going on, but you can obviously substitute that for your favorite tool or app.

-1. get a webhook URI using [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) (`!webhook`).
+1. get a webhook URL using [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) (`!webhook`).
 Tip: since matrix-appservice-webhooks does not support encryption (yet), use an unencrypted client like [matrix.sh](https://github.com/fabianonline/matrix.sh) to create webhooks for encrypted rooms.
 2. make a POST request like the following: `curl -X POST --header 'Content-Type: application/json' --data '{"token":"your-webhook-token","url":"https://matrix.example.com/appservice-webhooks/api/v1/matrix/hook/","displayName":"Choose Wisely","avatar":"http://example.com/some-image.jpg","template":"{{ payload  }}","defaultFormat":"plain","defaultEmoji":true,"defaultMsgtype":"text"}' https://example.com/webhooks/set`
 3. note the returned `whid`, you need it to POST messages later